rev-net/memo/pitch.md

+## TLDR

+Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.

+Revnets are a tokenized win-win-win openly-accounted-for growth engine, for investors, builders, and retail customers of open source and beyond.

 ## Overview

 Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.